Tech-at-DU/ACS-1220-Authentication-and-Associations/Assessments/quiz-3-study-guide.md

-# Quiz 3: Authentication & Testing
+# Check In 3: Authentication & Testing

 You should be able to...